 Are Apprenticeship or Union Placement Partnerships Available?

 A former student landed a pipefitting apprenticeship through a local contractor.
-You’ll find apprenticeship opportunities and union partnerships arranged or advertised by the school; you can apply, interview, and often join through those connections.
+You’ll find apprenticeship opportunities and union partnerships arranged or advertised by the school.
+You can apply, interview, and often join through those connections.

 What Safety Protocols and COVID-19 Measures Are in Place?